microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ## 1. What’s a View?

-A View is a component for managing your data access.
-It lets you send static data, query the data lake, manage content and data formats and also puts controls over data elements along with sharing rules.
+A View is a component for looking at your data in different ways.
+It can be static data or dynamicly retrieved data and they let you control the content and formats of the data.
+Combining views with share rules a

 ## 2. What can I do with them?

 #### - Query Data Lake
 Use the "Pipeline Query" option to query the data lake.
-The query format is based on [MongoDB Aggregation Query](https://docs.mongodb.com/v3.4/aggregation/).
-It can apply search criteria, group data elements, sort and project necessary data elements as results.
+The query format is based on [MongoDB Aggregation Query](https://docs.mongodb.com/v3.6/core/aggregation-pipeline/).
+It can apply search criteria, group data elements, sort, and project data elements as results.

 #### - Create Sample or Reference Data
 Use the "Static JSON" option to create data samples for testing or reference data.